Getting a Mortgage If You’re a Teacher

 Do teachers get cheaper mortgage rates?

-Yes, if you’re a teacher you’ll likely have more lenders willing to consider your application, which in turn means you could qualify for the best rates of interest available.
+Yes, if you’re a teacher, you’ll likely have more lenders willing to consider your application, which means you could qualify for the best rates of interest available.

-You might also receive other benefits when taking out a mortgage, such as lower deposit options and concessionary eligibility requirements for criteria such as an acceptance of variable income and temporary contracts, for example.
+You might also receive other benefits when taking out a mortgage, such as lower deposit options and concessionary eligibility requirements for criteria such as accepting variable income and temporary contracts.

 Because there is no standard teacher mortgage out there, rather just normal mortgages but ones offering the best terms, it’s worth speaking to a specialist mortgage broker who understands the intricacies of securing a mortgage if you’re in the education sector, including which lenders are best to approach, before you face the marketplace alone.

-Generally speaking, teachers can apply for the same mortgage deals as anyone else.
-Take a look at the table below to get an idea of the latest mortgage rates on offer.
+Teachers can generally apply for the same mortgage deals as anyone else.
+The table below gives an idea of the latest mortgage rates on offer.
 Please note that these deals are subject to change.

 Looking for more rates and deals?